andrea-prearo/andrea-prearo.github.io/_posts/2023-12-12-Handling-UI-state-with-ad-hoc-observable.md

 We already discussed the purpose and behavior of `hasValidCredentials`, `isBusy`, `isAuthenticated` and `error` earlier.

-The `username` and `password` properties will be bound to the UI and used to receive the user input and trigger the proper validation code, as shown in the code above.
+The `username` and `password` properties will be bound to the UI and used to process the user input and trigger the proper validation code, as shown in the code above.

 ## Leveraging the ad hoc state in the login logic

-Now that we've fully defined and implemented our ad hoc state (`LoginState`), the next step is to consume it inside a view model.
-This one will publish the state as an observable that the screen (view) will leverage to drive the UI behavior.
+Now that we've fully defined and implemented our ad hoc state (`LoginState`), the next step is to wrap it inside a view model, which will publish the state as an observable that the screen (view) will leverage to drive the UI behavior.

 Here's the full view model code: